-Simply put, management reporting is information given to the managers of a business that enable them to quickly and easily see how the business is performing.
-A well put together set of management reports will only report on the metrics that really matter in a business (i.e. the things that “move the needle”) and will help management make decisions.
+Simply put, management reporting is information given to the managers of a business to enable them to quickly and easily see how the business is performing.
+A well put together management report will only report on the metrics that really matter in a business (i.e. the things that “move the needle”) and will help management make decisions.
 A good set of reports won’t confuse and won’t bore (!).

 So, what does a good set of management reports look like?

 Every business is a little different, but as a starting point for many of our clients we like to look at the following items.
 You’ll notice this might seem a little sparse, and that’s by design.
 Too much information is almost worse than no information, so we like to focus on what really matters in your business and nothing else.

 Budget.
 A well crafted budget is a beautiful thing indeed.
 It will enable you to set a path for the business to follow over the coming year(s) and give you a framework within which to operate the business and achieve your goals.
 What do we need to do in sales next month?
 Check the budget.
 How much can we spend at the office party?
 Check the budget.
 Typically you’ll set a new budget each year and periodically update the budget during the year as new information comes to hand.

 Cash flow.
 The lifeblood of any business, it’s important to know what cash flow is doing in your business.
 Unless you’re in dire straits there is no need to micro-manage cash, but you should be able to report on what the future cash balance is for the business over the coming year as well as know what kind of state your trade receivables are in.